Output Assets

 Every video you upload to Rad TV is automatically processed into multiple formats optimized for different use cases — streaming, downloading, sharing, and embedding.
 After transcoding completes, you get all of these without any extra work.

-Querying Output Assets
+Where Output Assets Live

 curl -X POST https://api.rad.live/graphql \